BrettBlox/GB-Bowlworks/src/cms/about/about-page.md

 ​Fast-forward a few years.
 My wife and I became empty-nesters and suddenly had a little more time on our hands.
 I discovered I had time to get more invested in segmented turning and began focusing most of my time on it.
 The little Jet 12-36 had served its purpose but it was time to upgrade to a more capable machine, one that would allow for larger vessels.
 After upgrading to a more substantial lathe, I’m now able to turn bowls up to 18” in diameter, which seems to be (at least for now) just right.

+I am a member of the Segmented Woodturners Association which is a great segmenting resource and profiles some amazing turners and their creations. (segmentedwoodturners.org)

 I still consider myself a student of the art; there’s so much room for improvement in what I do, but even if I don’t get better, I’m having a great time doing what I’m doing.
 Thanks for reading my ramblings, and stay tuned for more GB Bowlworks masterpieces in the near future!

 Greg